MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 File: C:\Users\xxx\Desktop\COE\coe.cpp Unique call stacks: 2
 ```

 Finally, the report contains a summary of where the memory errors occurred.
 Continue On Error reports two distinct errors that occur on the same source line.
 The first error reads memory at a global address in the `.data` section, and the other writes to memory allocated from the heap.

-It looks like this:
+The report looks like this:

 ```cmd
 === Source Code Details: Unique errors caught at instruction offset from source line number, in functions, in the same file. ===